What is Graphene?

 What are the Physical & Chemical Properties of Graphene?

-The chemical, and physical properties of graphene have not been fully investigated yet.
-Graphene is categorized as transparent and extremely thin; it is considered 2-dimentional compared to graphite, the 3-dimensional, crystal form of carbon.
-It is considered 100-300 times stronger than steel.
-It is an excellent conductor of heat and electricity; it conducts heat 2x better than diamonds; and conducts electricity 13x better than copper.
-In addition to physical and chemical properties, graphene shows light absorption and antimicrobial characteristics.
+The chemical and physical properties of graphene have not been fully investigated yet.
+Graphene is categorized as transparent and extremely thin.
+It is considered 2-dimensional compared to graphite which is a 3-dimensional crystal form of carbon.
+Graphene is also considered 100-300 times stronger than steel.
+It is an excellent conductor of heat and electricity as it conducts heat twice as effectively as diamonds and conducts electricity 13x better than copper.
+Beyond these inherent physical and chemical attributes, graphene shows light absorption and antimicrobial characteristics.

 Graphene can be stacked, wrapped or rolled, to form graphite, football-like ‘buckyballs’ or carbon nanotubes (CNTs), this flexibility makes it useful for a variety of industrial applications.